 In 2016, Jyothi Natarajan of The Asian American Writers’ Workshop invited me to moderate the Q&A for the New York City book launch for Piyali Bhattacharya’s Good Girls Marry Doctors—an anthology of writing by contemporary South Asian American women.
 Piyali asked me to contribute an essay, but between planning a wedding (not to a doctor), helping to care for my grandmother, and teaching full-time, I wasn’t able to synthesize anything in time…at least not something about obedience and rebellion.

-Therefore, I was especially glad to be able to part in the project and its launch in a small way.
+Therefore, I was especially glad to be able to take part in the project and its launch in a small way.
 Readers that evening included Piyali and contributors Swati Khurana, Rajpreet Heir, Jyothi Natarajan, and Ankita Rao.

 The Asian American Writers’ Workshop just posted the podcast.
 Piyali opens the event with a beautiful history of how the anthology came to me.
 My introduction comes in at about 15:30 and the Q&A happens after the contributors read their essays.
 It’s worth listening to the whole program.
 I loved hearing these essays again.
 And it’s the first time I’ve been on a podcast!